googlearchive/chromedeveditor/README.md

 `app/spark_test.dart`.
 This source file references the entire spark app as well as the unit tests for the app.

+Run

+    ./grind mode-test

-Run `./grind mode-test` to switch the app over to including tests, and `./grind mode-notest` to switch it back before commit.
+to switch the app over to including tests, and

+    ./grind mode-notest

+to switch it back before commit.

 Ideally, the application might include it's own tests.
 There's currently an issue with the compiled javascript size if we do that however.
-It's still a work in progress to make it easier to run the tests, and to get them running in a continuous integration environment.
+It's still a work in progress to get the tests running in a continuous integration environment.